 Referral and Emergencies

-The Ivanhoe East Vet Hospital offers and Emergency after hours vet on call service 24 hours, 7 days a week.
+The Ivanhoe East Vet Hospital offers and Emergency after hours vet on call service up to midnight, 7 days a week.
 If you need to see a vet outside of normal hours please contact (03) 94973003 to speak to a vet straight away.

 At the Ivanhoe East Veterinary Hospital we believe that the best form of treatment is prevention.